Fox News Under Fire For Using Picture Of Eagles Players Kneeling To Pray In Story About National Anthem Flap

 Although the Eagles were supposed to attend a Super Bowl celebration at the White House, the trip was canceled when “the great majority of [Eagles] players” decided to skip the visit.

 While reporting on the story, Fox News used photos of Eagles players kneeling on the ground, which is most often associated with the controversial NFL protests during the national anthem.
-However, tight end Zach Ertz recognized the photos as being misleading, and took to Twitter to remind everyone that “This can’t be serious. … Praying before games with my teammates, well before the anthem, is being used for your propaganda?!
+However, tight end Zach Ertz recognized the photos as being misleading, and took to Twitter to remind everyone the actual story behind the images.

+“This can’t be serious. … Praying before games with my teammates, well before the anthem, is being used for your propaganda?!
 Just sad.
 I feel like you guys should have to be better than this.”

 “During our report about President Trump canceling the Philadelphia Eagles’ trip to the White House to celebrate their Super Bowl win, we showed unrelated footage of players kneeling in prayer… To clarify, no members of the team knelt in protest during the national anthem through the regular or postseason last year.
 We apologize for the error.”